China detects 2nd case of omicron variant | Health

 China detects 2nd case of omicron variant

 China has detected its second case of the omicron variant in a 67-year-old man who tested positive after more than two weeks of quarantine, official media reported Tuesday.
-State broadcaster CCTV said the man returned from overseas on Nov.
-27 and underwent two weeks of isolation, during which he repeatedly tested negative for the virus.
+Polands Health Ministry said Tuesday the traveller was a Polish teenager who flew from Warsaw to China.

 - Country: